 Just specify your Amesim project in the block and it will extract the whole tree of input and output parameters automatically – simply choose what you want to use in your workflow and your model is ready for automated execution, for example, in optimization studies.

-Choose which of them to be used and your Forge simulation is ready to be linked with for example DSE block for parametric studies and optimization or other simulation and post-processing tools.
+Choose which of them to be used and your FORGE simulation is ready to be linked with for example Design Space Exploration block for parametric studies and optimization or other simulation and post-processing tools.

 Direct integration blocks were updated to support most recent versions: